 Athlete means a person who is registered, or entitled to participate, in an Activity.

-Appeals Tribunal means the NST Appeals Division or other Appeals Tribunal (including an Appeals Tribunal established internally by a Relevant Organisation) established to hear an appeal of a decision of a Hearing Tribunal.
+Appeals Tribunal means a tribunal established internally or appointed by AOCRA Ltd in accordance with the Tribunal Procedure Policy to hear an appeal of a decision of a Hearing Tribunal.

 Board means the board of AOCRA Ltd.